Parow/prw_radio/README.md

 ## Usage

-  ctrl + H to open the radio
+  CTRL + H to open the radio

 ## Contributing